 - Remove the ham hock and chop it into bite-size pieces.
 If using a ham bone, get as much meat as possible from the bone and chop it.
 Discard bone.

-- Remove about 1 cup of beans to a small bowl and mash with a fork or potato masher.
+- Transfer 1 cup of beans to a bowl and mash with a fork or potato masher.

-- Return ham, beans, and sausage to the inner pot.
+- Return the ham, beans, and sausage to the pot.

 - Soak rinsed beans overnight in a large pot of water.

 - Rinse the beans.
-Combine beans, vegetables, seasonings, ham bone or ham hock, and broth and simmer for 2 1/2 hours
+Combine beans, vegetables, seasonings, ham, and broth and simmer for 2 ½ hours

 - Shred the ham and return to the pot.